hotosm/oam-docs/docs/design/64_content.md

 ---
 layout: docs_page
-id: Typography
+id: Content
-parent: Content
+parent: Design

-permalink: content/typography/
+permalink: design/content/

-title: Typography
+title: Content
 introduction: This is a page introduction.
 Morbi eget mattis ipsum.
 Donec massa nibh, bibendum at sit amet ipsum.
 ---

+## Typography

-## Headings
+### Headings

 Available `<h1>` through `<h6>`, and through `.heading--xxsmall`  to `.heading--large` + `.heading` modifiers, for when you want to match the font styling of a heading without changing the markup.